AriFordsham/GHCWiki/working-conventions.md

 The intention is that tickets do not live in the Merge or Patch state for long.

 You change the status of a ticket using the Action box at the bottom.
+Particularly, if you add a patch for a ticket, click the "please review" action at the bottom to change its status to "Patch".

 ### Other Trac ticket fields